Delight-In/Delight-In/README.md

 I'm looking to collaborate on exciting AI projects, data analysis, and any innovative ideas that combine technology and creativity!

 ## 📫 How to Reach Me
-Feel free to reach out via email:.
+Feel free to reach out via email:

-## 😄 Pronouns
-Nothing

 ## ⚡ Fun Fact
-Nothing (but I'm always open to discovering new fun facts)!
+Data scientists are known to "data mine" for new insights, and to "data mash" by combining different datasets.